esaillar/manou/mediation.md

 La Pyramide de Chine / Great Pyramid of China

+This activity aims at introducing High performance computing to middle- and high-school students while doing maths.

 Download the <a href="{{site.baseurl}}/resources/ReglesETdefis.pdf" target="_blank">rules and challenges </a> document and the document <a href="{{site.baseurl}}/resources/PyramideDeChine.pdf" target="_blank">for animator</a> (all in french)